cfukudas/cisco_telnet_ssh_access/README.md

 ```
 DEVICEA-01-2022-10-28-121013.log
 ```
-It would look like the following: Hostname_Ano_Mes_Dia_HoraMinutosSegundos.log
+It would look like the following: Hostname_Year_Month_Day_HourMinutesSeconds.log

 ## General information